superRaytin/paginationjs-site/docs/en.md

 2. **Object**

-	Provide an object, which will contain an array, and the array can be specified through the `locator: 'data'`.
+	Provide an object, which will contain an array, and the array can be specified via `locator: 'data'`.

 		{
 			data: ['1', '2', '3', '4']